Introductory Reading for the 'Being a Leader and The Effective Exercise of Leadership: An Ontological / Phenomenological Model' Course

 Harvard Business School Negotiations, Organizations and Markets Unit Research Paper Series No. 10-091

 Simon School Working Paper No. 08-02

 Gruter Institute Squaw Valley Conference 2009: Law, Behavior & the Brain

-This paper is the fifth of five pre-course readings and Part II of the pre-course leadership project assignment for our leadership course.
+This paper is the fifth of five pre-course readings for our leadership course.